 Continue the evolution into green sources of energy in the coming months.

 2. The Economist

-6 TRANSFER TO RESERVE
+7. TRANSFER TO RESERVE

 Transfer to General Reserve - Rs.
-4100 Lakhs.
+35 Crores.

 11. BOARDAND COMMITTEE MEETING DATES

 Details are provided in Annexure III of this Report